-Early stage Life Sciences companies may use FX budget rates to plan CRO/CMO expenses or pay for international R&D. Later stage companies may use them to communicate corporate performance to investors, negotiate distribution contracts, or publish quarterly constant currency results.
+Early stage companies may use FX budget rates on an ad hoc basis to price and negotiate sales contracts or one-off projects.
+Later stage companies may use them to communicate corporate performance to investors, negotiate distribution contracts, or publish quarterly constant currency results.
 Your choice of FX budget rate depends on your corporation's stage in the life cycle, risk management objective, and risk strategy or policy.
 As stated, there is no guarantee of meeting a budget rate without a hedging plan in place.
 The table below summarizes these tradeoffs.